flowcontrol12/docu/docs/05-NQL/NQL_examples.md

 ### Scenario

-Add a new `fullName` field to all objects, sort, and display it, and in parallel perform data aggregation.
+Add a new `fullName` field to all objects, sort and display it, and in parallel perform data aggregation.
 To do this, perform three NQLs.

 ### NQL Query